lukdav/RUD-Band/README.md

 ## Bugs

-The heading 'blur' (box-shadow) could not be styled using an id or class in the style.css file.
+- The heading 'blur' (box-shadow) could not be styled using an id or class in the style.css file.
 The problem was resolved using a direct style on the element in the html files, however this is not ideal and will be further investigated.
+- A small white gap appears below the footer on screen sizes smaller than 992px.
+This is believed to be due to the responsive adjustment of the contents of the footer but it was unable to be resolved before submition.
+This will be further investigated.

 ## Deployment